Kot Engenharia

 Conclusion

-The structural analysis of the forklift, in some situations, resulted in the identification of non-conformities.
-As a result, Kot indicated modifications, reinforcements and monitoring.
-It is important to note that different regions showed stress concentrations, which led to high utilization rates in both the static and fatigue analysis.
-This is common when the design does not take into account discontinuities that may contribute to this effect, such as [2]:
+In summary, the structural analysis of the forklift revealed non-conformities in some cases.
+Consequently, Kot recommended modifications, reinforcements, and monitoring.
+It is important to note that different regions exhibited stress concentrations, which led to high stress levels in both the static and fatigue analyses.
+This occurs because the design often does not take into account discontinuities that may contribute to this effect, such as [2]:

 • Sudden changes in the thickness or geometry of the cross section;